hediet/easy-attach/README.md

 ## Design Notes

+Actually, going from `debugger;` to C#'s `Debugger.Break()` was unexpectedly easy (in terms of a node js developer).

-This sequence diagram roughly describes what is going on:
+This sequence diagram roughly describes what is needed for that little upgrade:

 ![sequence-diagram](docs/exported/main/Main.png)